Fall/Winter Youth Activities

 Tot Open Gym

 Come use our gym for your little ones to burn some energy!
 We’ll provide the activities and space.
+This is a self-directed activity.
 A parent or caregiver must accompany child(ren) at all times.

 Activities will include games, crafts, stories, and special activities, but will also incorporate more physical activity, focus on health and nutrition and new themes for our lesson plans.
 The program in NOT considered pre-school, however some basic pre-school concepts are taught.